HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 the browser environment.
 (It confers limited permissions, and is entirely focused on the Web Messaging interactions without enabling full REST API access.)
-A server MAY restrict the use of a single `smart_web_messaging_handle` to requests from a single app window, and SHOULD apply logic to expire the handle when appropriate (e.g., the server might expire the handle when the user session ends).
+A server MAY restrict the use of a single `smart_web_messaging_handle` to requests from a single app window, and SHOULD apply logic to invalidate the handle when appropriate (e.g., the server might invalidate the handle when the user session ends).

 *Note on security goals: We include a `smart_web_messaging_handle` in the request to ensure that a SMART app launch has been completed prior to any SMART Web Messaging API calls.
 Requiring this parameter is part of a defense-in-depth strategoy to mitigate some cross-site-scripting (XSS) attacks.*